Keeper-Security/secrets-manager/integration/servicenow-external-credential-resolver/README.md

 * Update the code in CredentialResolver.java to customize anything.
 * Use the following gradle command or IDE (IntelliJ or Eclipse) gradle build option to build the jar:
   > gradle jar
-* keeper-external-credentials-0.1.0.jar will be generated under target folder.
+* keeper-external-credentials-1.0.0.jar will be generated under the build/libs folder.
+(A local `gradle jar` includes both resolver class names; the published per-ServiceNow-release JARs are split into `fqcn`/`legacy` variants - see "Registering the resolver" below.
+Pass `-PresolverVariant=fqcn` or `-PresolverVariant=legacy` to reproduce a specific variant locally.)

 # Steps to install and use Keeper Secrets Manager as external credential resolver

 * Make sure that "External Credential Storage" plugin (com.snc.discovery.external_credentials) is installed in your ServiceNow instance.
-* Import the keeper-external-credentials-0.1.0.jar file from target folder in ServiceNow instance.
+* Import the keeper-external-credentials JAR for your ServiceNow release (see "Registering the resolver" below) into the ServiceNow instance.
+For a local build, use keeper-external-credentials-1.0.0.jar from the build/libs folder.
     - Navigate to MID Server – JAR Files
     - Create a New Record by clicking New
-    - Name it "KeeperCredentialResolver", version 0.1.0 and attach keeper-external-credentials-0.1.0.jar from target folder.
+    - Name it "KeeperCredentialResolver", version 1.0.0 and attach the JAR.
     - Click Submit
 * Update the _config.xml_ in MID Server with following parameters and restart the MID Server.
   `<parameter name="ext.cred.keeper.ksm_config" secure="true" value="<ksm-config-base64-string>"/>`